PMET-public/module-data-install/README.md

 This is set at the website level.
 If it needs to be set for another scope, that can be done in the config.json or config.csv files.

 **theme** - Optional: Assigns a theme to the store view.
 This should be the path of the theme directory from the Vendor namespace.
 For example Magento/luma or MagentoEse/venia
-**fallback_theme** - Optional: Second option to assign a theme to the store view.
+**theme_fallback** - Optional: Second option to assign a theme to the store view.
 This would be used in the case that the theme in the `theme` column does not exist

 ### Configuration